-Bleach: Bleach is a very powerful mould and mildew-killing agent, but be careful – it can fade colours and damage delicate fabrics.
+Bleach: Bleach is a very powerful mold and mildew-killing agent, but be careful – it can fade colours and damage delicate fabrics.
 If this is still your preferred option, check the label for safety and dosage guidelines before following the steps below.

 Borax: You can buy borax as a soluble powder or a detergent.
 Dilute it according to the instructions on the packaging and use it to pre-treat the stain.

 Remember: Test any new products or remedies on a small, hidden area of the fabric, and read both the product and garment care labels to make sure they’re a good match!